 - The two components of measures of teacher practice and measures of student learning are combined to produce an Advance Overall Rating using a State-mandated matrix.

 - Teachers receive timely and constructive feedback, including individualized improvement plans for teachers who receive a Developing or Ineffective rating.

-In addition, each teacher will have an initial planning conference and summative end-of-year conference with an administrator to discuss, then follow up on, expectations and goals for the year for the teacher’s performance and student learning outcomes.
-All teachers will receive an Advance
+In addition, each teacher has an initial planning conference and summative end-of-year conference with an administrator to discuss, then follow up on, expectations and goals for the year for the teacher’s performance and student learning outcomes.
+All teachers receive an Advance

 Overall Rating by September 1 of the following school year.
-Measure of Teacher Practice ratings will be available in June at the close of the current school year.
-All teachers rated “Developing” or “Ineffective” will work with their principal to implement a Teacher Improvement Plan (TIP), which provides clear feedback, goals, and a timeline for professional growth in the following school year.
+Measure of Teacher Practice ratings are available in June at the close of the current school year.
+All teachers rated “Developing” or “Ineffective” work with their principal to implement a Teacher Improvement Plan (TIP), which provides clear feedback, goals, and a timeline for professional growth in the following school year.